 After surgery, you will feel some pain.
 This is a natural part of the healing process.
 Your doctor and nurses will work to reduce your pain, which can help you recover from surgery faster.

 Medications are often prescribed for short-term pain relief after surgery.
 Many types of medicines are available to help manage pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

 Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
-Opioid dependency and overdose has become a critical public health issue.
-It is important to use opioids only as directed by your doctor.
-As soon as your pain begins to improve, stop taking opioids.
+Opioid dependency and overdose have become critical public health issues.
+It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Talk to your doctor if your pain has not begun to improve within a few weeks of your surgery.

 When you leave the hospital, your arm will be in a sling.
 Your surgeon may instruct you to do gentle range of motion exercises to increase your mobility and endurance.
-A formal physical therapy program may also be recommended to strengthen your shoulder and improve flexibility.
+They may also recommend a formal physical therapy program to strengthen your shoulder and improve flexibility.

-Your surgeon may ask you to return for office visits and x-rays in order to monitor your shoulder.
+Your surgeon may ask you to return for office visits and X-rays to monitor your shoulder.

 - Do follow the home exercise program prescribed by your doctor.

 - Do avoid extreme arm positions, such as behind your body or your arm straight out to the side, for the first 6 weeks.

 - Don't lift anything heavier than 5 lbs. for the first 6 weeks after surgery.